jakkkc/syriatel_Telecoms/README.md

 Area Code: Bimodal distribution with spikes at 408, 415, and 510.

 ## Data Exploration
-Analyzing the key variables helps in understanding their distribution and relationships, which can identify factors contributing to customer churn.
+Analyzing the key variables to understand their distribution and relationships helps identify factors contributing to customer churn.

 ### Geographic Distribution
 Customers are distributed across various states and area codes, allowing us to identify regions with higher or lower churn rates.